What Acids Should I Use on My Face for Healthy Skin?

 What It Does:

-Vitamin C is a powerful antioxidant that saves the skin from free radicals-these bad guys responsible for skin aging and other types of skin damage.
 It's also well known for giving a boost to the rate of collagen production, for making dark spots fade, and evening out skin tone.
 In sum, it's like sunshine in a bottle-no UV rays included.

 Glycolic Acid